Wolff Olins: Work

 From 1965 to the early 1990s, Wolff Olins developed corporate identities for various large European companies.
 During this time Olins published The Corporate Personality (1978) and Corporate Identity (1989).
 Olins defined corporate identity as "strategy made visible", and the firm worked with companies including BOC (1967), The Beatles' Apple Records (1968), Bovis (1971), Volkswagen's VAG (1978), 3i (1983), Prudential (1986) and BT (1991).

 During the 1990s, Wolff Olins focused more on corporate branding.
-The company's work during that time includes First Direct (1989), Orange (1994), Odeon (1997), Heathrow Express (1998), Tata Group (2000), Unilever flower U logo (2004), and the BBC Reith blocks logo (2021).
+The company's work during that time included First Direct (1989), Orange (1994), Diageo and Odeon (1997), Heathrow Express (1998), Tata Group (2000), Unilever flower U logo (2004), the NBCUniversal logo (2011), and the BBC Reith blocks logo (2021).

+The logo for the 2012 Olympic Games, designed by the agency in 2007, was included in Extraordinary Stories about Ordinary Things, an exhibition in 2012 at The Design Museum in London.

 Criticism

 Some of Wolff Olins' work has received controversial reception.
 Its piper design for BT in 1991 attracted a great deal of opposition.
 The company was also responsible for the short-lived $110m (£75m) re-branding of PwC Consulting to Monday in 2002.
 The launch of the London 2012 brand in 2007 was met with widespread public derision.
 Design critic Stephen Bayley condemned the London 2012 Olympic Games logo as "a puerile mess, an artistic flop and a commercial scandal".

-In July 2021 Wolff Olins designed a rebranding for, the then largest active asset manager in the UK, Standard Life Aberdeen plc to change its name to Abrdn.
-Although pronounced Aberdeen this vowelless name was met with widespread ridicule and was the butt of many online jokes.
-An online poll of investors described the rebrand of Standard Life Aberdeen as an “act of corporate insanity”.
+In July 2021, Wolff Olins designed a rebranding for the then largest active asset manager in the UK, Standard Life Aberdeen plc, to change its name to Abrdn.
+Although pronounced Aberdeen, this vowelless name was met with widespread ridicule and was the butt of many online jokes.
+An online poll of investors described the rebrand as an “act of corporate insanity”.
+In 2025, Abrdn reverted its name back to Aberdeen.